 “My background in social work influences how I do HR.
-As we look into 2021, it’s going to be a bit more of the same for a while.
+As we look into 2021, it will be a bit more of the same for a while.
 We still face a lot of the same challenges, and there’s a level of uncertainty that we have to acknowledge.
 Everything going on in the world is influencing and impacting employees, so resilience is critical as we enter the new year.”

 Ferguson acknowledges that while it’s been difficult, this uncertainty has allowed many of us to explore what motivates, inspires, and engages us.
-“This year, we’ll be asking a lot of bigger questions about who we are and what matters to us, and then looking at how to incorporate that into the new world order.”
+“This year, we’ll be asking many bigger questions about who we are and what matters to us, and then looking at how to incorporate that into the new world order.”

 Let Culture Amp help you prepare

 This is just the beginning.
-We know that your company and teams are continuing to evolve, adapt, and grow as we all adjust to the new world of work.
+We know that your company and teams continue to evolve, adapt, and grow as we adjust to the new world of work.
 Culture Amp has resources to help you work through it.
 For more tips from thought leaders, download our comprehensive guide to preparing the workplace for 2021.